 ALL administers the GED Testing Service in Manitoba.
 GED operations are located in ALL's Brandon office.
-Between January 1, 2013 and December 31, 2013, 286 individuals wrote the GED tests, with 166 obtaining their GED certificate (in those totals there was one individual who wrote & passed the French exam).
+Between January 1, 2014 and December 31, 2014, 241 individuals wrote the GED tests, with 137 obtaining their GED certificate.

 Support Activities

 ALL staff provide professional development workshops and networking opportunities for ALC and ALP educators and other adult education stakeholders.
 They also help develop and obtain materials appropriate for adult learners.